Journeys vs campaigns: choose the right approach journeys-vs-campaigns

 • Payload-driven personalization

-Complex batch workflow with advanced segmentation?
+Complex batch workflow with advanced segmentation, multi-entity data, or exact pre-send counts?

 Step 2: Validate your choice